Post Revisited, Reedited, Reworded, Reblogged From Apr 18th 2018

 For as long as l can remember l have loved words, using them, understanding them and getting to learn new ones, l have toyed with them, bounced them around, made up new ones, added bits to them – simple facts – l love words!
 I have adored writing them down, listening to them being used, hearing the accents that others use to describe them to suit their purpose.

 Being a wordsmith is an art, a skilled ‘user’ of words, an entrepreneur specialising in wordery, there is an absolute beauty for me when it comes to words!
-I love reading words as well, and l read millions of words every year, l read on average fifty books a year and sometimes closer to seventy and they are all filled with words – some are new, some are olden and some are virtually antique like the books they are inside of.
+I love reading words as well, and l read millions of words every year.
+I read a lot of books every year, not hundreds but more than the average Joemight read.
+All of these books are filled with words, old words, new words and ancient words.

-Whilst many people may not read a book a month or a year, they are not without the ability to read – they read thousands of words each and every day of their lives!
+Every day of every month or every given year most of the reading population are reading in one format or another.
+Most people whether they cognitively understand are reading thousands of words daily.
 It is reputed that the average adult person will read 300 words per minute, other reports and studies suggest that we consume 100,000 words a day through reading, listening and speaking – 100,000 words a day!!

 In many ways for a nation that is not fond of reading, the average person will munch their way through nearly 40,000,000 words a year!
 The average person!
 The average adult book comprises nearly 95,000 words, although some books are just secure at 60,000.
 When l was younger l used to demolish around seven books on a weekend and sometimes ten books on the week itself, never mind what l was using at school, never mind other forms of literature – l was known as a book worm – geek l may well have been, whichever term – it was me down to a T.